 Continued renewable energy development is anticipated in Oregon in the coming decades, particularly solar energy, wind energy, and associated transmission line development (see drivers for renewable energy development in ODOE's

 Biennial Energy Report).

-Developing these energy resources involves balancing issues related to natural resources, land use, environmental impacts, noise concerns, and cultural and archeological artifacts (among others) through processes at all levels of government – federal, state, and local.
+Developing these energy resources involves balancing issues related to natural resources, land use, environmental impacts, noise concerns, and cultural and archeological artifacts (among others) through processes at all levels of government – federal, tribal, state, and local.

 Renewable energy and transmission projects also have effects on military training areas in Oregon and adjoining states, and may have a potential future effect on necessary military uses to prepare for future threats.
 Potential effects could include radar interference from wind facilities; low-level flight obstructions from tall structures such as wind turbines; electromagnetic interference from high-voltage transmission lines; and glint and glare from solar photovoltaic arrays near airfields.
 Meanwhile, there are parts of the state that have substantial renewable energy resources and facility potential.
 Local governments have benefitted from increased tax base and local economic growth through renewable energy project development.

 This project will collect information about locations for current and future renewable energy and transmission development, and build an understanding of the opportunities and constraints that come with specific locations.
 The state can use this information to continue to support renewable energy growth and economic development.

 DOD-OEA's overarching goal is to support military compatibility through coordination with local, regional, and state agencies and raise awareness about the military through the ORESA project.

 are to create relevant educational tools for stakeholders, agencies, local governments, and policy makers about renewable energy development, military training and operational areas, economic/community benefits, land use considerations, natural, cultural, and environmental resources, and other regulatory requirements.